EliasOenal/etools/README.md

 ### What is etools about?
 The etools are a handy collection of algorithms written in C.
-They intend to be inclusive (but not limited) to the smallest of embedded systems and aim to comply with standard C99 whenever possible.
+They intend to be inclusive (but not limited) to the smallest of embedded systems and aim to comply with standard C whenever possible.
-Providing essential building blocks, code quality is a major concern.
+Providing essential building blocks, code quality is of major concern.
 All of this is released into the public domain, in order to aid the use in free and commercial applications.

 #### efilter